Skilled DUI Lawyers in Destin, Ft Walton Beach, Crestview, Shalimar & NW FL

 It is very important when you first get arrested for a DUI that you immediately contact our office.
-Mr. Swiatek is the DUI attorney in Okaloosa county to call.
+Mr. Swiatek is the DUI attorney in Okaloosa County to call.
 He can meet with you and we can contact the DHSMV on your behalf to demand that an Administrative Review hearing be set.
 Once we do that this will preserve your driving privilege and you will be able to continue to legally drive pending the outcome of the Administrative Review hearing.

 It is critical to understand that the sentencing practices vary widely depending upon the specific court your case is pending in.
 Walton and Santa Rosa Counties typically impose harsher sentences than Okaloosa County.
 In fact the unwritten policy in Walton County is that you will spend at least ten days in the Walton County Jail for a first time DUI with property damage.

 As stated above, some courts demand jail time on a first DUI offense.
 In other courts you can avoid jail time and do additional community work service in addition to the 50 hour statutory requirement.
 The court may grant leave to complete the community service work in your home county.
 You will have to complete an alcohol school program which must be approved by the court.
 The court will also suspend your driving privilege for six months upon a DUI conviction.

 In general, a DUI conviction is a huge, life-changing event that will affect your employment, your family and your financial well-being.
 If you’ve been charged with a DUI, you should call Glenn Swiatek as soon as possible.
 Glenn Swiatek has the experience and the technical knowledge to find the weak points in the prosecution’s case and win your case or get your charges reduced or dismissed.

 Driving Under the Influence Charges

 Glenn Swiatek has never been a prosecutor.
 He views every case with the presumption that his client is INNOCENT of the pending DUI charge.
 Glenn Swiatek knows what the State Attorney must prove in a DUI case and he makes certain that the State can prove each element of the crime.
 Otherwise he will not allow his client to enter a plea.
 He will work very hard to negotiate a reduced charge to allow his client to remain free from jail time and to retain their driving privilege.

-Glenn Swiatek only practices criminal law and has the experience as a DUI attorney that you can trust.
-He has the knowledge and expertise to handle your DUI case and wants to thoroughly, aggressively and competently represent you.
+If you have been charged with a DUI, Glenn Swiatek has the knowledge and experience to assist you.
 Contact us and we will be glad to provide you with a free prompt and confidential case evaluation or you can call us now at 850-609-0940 and we can begin to help you immediately.